CensoredUsername/dynasm-rs/doc/tutorial.md

 # Introduction

 Dynasm-rs is a library and syntax extension for assembling code at runtime.
-For the first part of the tutorial we will be examining the following example program that assembles a simple function at runtime:
+For the first part of the tutorial we will be examining the following example program that assembles a simple function at runtime for the x64 instruction set:

 ```
-#![feature(plugin)]
-#![plugin(dynasm)]

-#[macro_use]
+#![feature(proc_macro_hygiene)]
 extern crate dynasmrt;
+extern crate dynasm;

+use dynasm::dynasm;
 use dynasmrt::{DynasmApi, DynasmLabelApi};

 use std::{io, slice, mem};